 - Measuring cups and spoons

 - 12 cup capacity muffin tray

-- Divide the mixture evenly across the muffin tray cups and sprinkle with sunflower seeds.
-Bake for 15 - 20 minutes, or until a skewer can be inserted into the centre of a muffin, and be removed without any residue.
+- Divide the muffin mixture evenly across the muffin tray cups and sprinkle each muffin with either sunflower or pumpkin seeds.
+Bake for 20 minutes, or until a skewer can be inserted into the centre of a muffin and be removed without any residue.

 - One finished, remove the muffin tray from the oven and allow to cool for 5 minutes before transferring the muffins to a cooling rack.
 Bon Appétite! 🙂

 Equipment: This recipe may contain links to products and equipment that I use and love myself.
 The links may contain affiliate links, meaning if you click the link and make a purchase, I may receive a small commission, at no additional cost to you.

 Nutrition: The information shown is an estimate provided by an online nutrition calculator and does not include any other condiments or garnishes.
 Although Curated Life Studio attempts to provide accurate nutritional information, these figures should be considered as estimates and do not replace or substitute a professional nutritionist’s advice.

 It would make my day if you left a comment below, or shared this post with your friends and family!

 HAVE YOU PREPARED THIS RECIPE?